JamesSWiggins/R-course/README.md

     - Downloaded from global data exchange (<http://ghdx.healthdata.org/>)
     - Contain all cause of death from 195 countries for 2017
     - Data is represented by the percentage of cause of death by country
-    - Raw data was stored in data/IHME-GBD/
+    - Raw data is stored in data/IHME-GBD/
     - Raw data was processed by data_preprocessing.R
     - Processed data was stored as IHME_GBD_2017_PreProcessed_DataSets.Rdata object